Tinubs/Tinubs/README.md

 - 👯 I’m looking to collaborate with fellow data analyst to engage in projects that involves insight and decision-making
 - 💬 Ask me about anything data!
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love readig novels.
+- ⚡ Fun fact: I love reading novels.
 Its my ultimate escape and passion!
 ---

 ## Connect with me